gohugoio/hugoDocs/content/en/configuration/all.md

 : (`string`) The designated directory for [global resources](g).
 Default is `assets`. {{% module-mounts-note %}}

 `baseURL`
 : (`string`) The absolute URL of your published site including the protocol, host, path, and a trailing slash.
+Default is `https://example.org/`.

 `build`
 : See [configure build][].